-––– MAY-15 UPDATE: We are not accepting any more submissions to the initiative.
+––– June-3 UPDATE: We have launched the JournalismAI Collab!
 If you have any questions, get in touch with Mattia at M.Peretti@LSE.ac.uk –––

 Journalism faces many challenges.
 This was true before the COVID-19 emergency and is even more obvious now.
 More often than not, solutions to those challenges are found with a combination of journalistic effort, innovation and technology.
 In this context, the role that machine learning and other AI-related technologies can play in helping news organisations is becoming even more vital.